edreisMD/plugnplai/README.md

 - [x] [CallAPI] Build a function to call API given a dictionary of parameters
 - [x] [CallAPI] Add example for calling API
 - [ ] [Embeddings] Add filter option (e.g. "working", "ChatGPT") to "PluginRetriever.from_directory()"
-- [ ] [Docs] Add Sphynx docs
+- [x] [Docs] Add Sphynx docs
 - [ ] [Verification] Build automated tests to verify new plugins
+- [x] [Verification] Build automated monitoring for working plugins for plugnplai
-- [ ] [Verification] Build automated monitoring for working plugins
+- [ ] [Verification] Build automated monitoring for working plugins for langchain
 - [ ] [Website] Build an open-source website
+- [x] [Authentication] Add support for OAuth, user and service level authentication
+- [x] [Functions] Automaticly create OpenAI function dictionary for plugins (plugins.functions)
+- [ ] [Model] Create a dataset for finetuning open-source models to call Plugins / APIs.
+Use the descriptions on plugins.prompt (eventually plugins.functions) as input
+- [ ] [Model] Finetune an open-source model to call Plugins / APIs

 #### Project Roadmap
 1. Build auxiliary functions that helps everyone to use plugins as defined by [OpenAI](https://platform.openai.com/docs/plugins/introduction)
 2. Build in compatibility with different open-source formats (e.g. LangChain, BabyAGI, etc)
 3. Find a best prompt format for plugins, optimizing for token number and description completness
+4. Help with authentication
-4. Build a dataset to finetune open-source models to call plugins
+5. Build a dataset to finetune open-source models to call plugins
-5. Finetune an open-source model to call plugins
+6. Finetune an open-source model to call plugins
-6. Help with authentication
 7. Etc.

 ## Links